techmatters/flex-plugins/flex-ui/README.md

 # POC of self hosted flex-ui

 This is a very early POC of self hosted flex-ui for research purposes.
+This is based on [flex-ui-sample](https://github.com/twilio/flex-ui-sample)

 ## How to run POC